 the end of 1917, and in early 1918 was assigned to convoy

-On one occasion it encountered headwinds on returning back to
+On one occasion it encountered headwinds on

+on both engines.
 It managed to land but was damaged whilst

 being taken in to the shed.
 It was later flown to RNAS Howden

 of 32 hours over sea Both

 the rigid and non rigid ships paid sterling effort during

 WW1 coastal patrols and as submarine lookouts.By the end of